Frequently Asked Questions

 language used by DeepSkyStacker?

-The language used DeepSkyStacker (French, English, Spanish, Czech, Italian, Catalan, German or Dutch) is automatically set from the language used in the Operating System.
+The language used by DeepSkyStacker (French, English, Spanish, Czech, Italian, Catalan, German or Dutch) is automatically set from the language used in the Operating System.

 If you want to force another language you can change it from the About box.